A Little Man and a House and the Whole World Window: Critical reception

 In New Musical Express, reviewer Jack O'Neill savaged the album for what he perceived to be its retrospective musical approach and (in his opinion) unwelcome leanings towards progressive rock.
 "Just when you thought Marillion had taken us to the very limit along comes this schizo-progressive anachronism wherein the Cardiacs have telescoped the entire dreggs of the early seventies into one album so geriatric, by comparison that the next Blue Öyster Cult will sound as fresh as Viva Hate.
 It is the Floyd, it is Genesis, it is King Crimson, does it matter?
 A Little Man... is the very worst bits of Tommy stretched out to an eternity; it's Emerson, Lake & Palmer; it's Brain Salad Burglary as the NME of its day might have said.
 By way of variation 'In a City Lining' knocks off one of those Neil Young/Mission cryogenic guitar solos and to bewilder us completely there is a nutty body-stomp midway through "Is This the Life" which resides about as comfortable as Ian Paisley in the Vatican.
 Cardiacs are the sound of both feet in the grave."

 Over time, critical reception changed significantly towards a positive view of the album, and the album has become recognized as a somewhat unrecognized milestone, and predecessor to Cardiacs Magnum Opus Sing to God (1996).
 Writing for The Quietus, Kitching stated "Cardiacs music is fuelled by love and laughter and by awe in the diversity of creation.
 It is grandiloquent in the way that certain classical music is - particularly the work of Charles Ives - often with several harmonies and melodies developing and converging within the structure of a single song.
 It can be as simple and beautiful as a budding flower, or as grandiose and multifaceted as the most baroque of architecture."
+In a 2025 buyer's guide to Cardiacs for an article covering the album LSD, the magazine Uncut called A Little Man and a House and the Whole World Window "an astonishingly creative debut."